ldutoit/2020-spring-school-GBS/sessions/stacks_exerciseI_dataprep.md

     -   How many reads were retained?

 *Congratulations, you reached the end of Exercise 1.
-Have a breathe, help your fellow attendees, grab a coffee and we will be back shortly*
+Have a breathe, help your fellow attendees, grab a coffee and we will be back shortly to call variants de-novo*

 [Jump to exercise II](stacks_exerciseII_denovo)
 [Jump back to Stacks intro](stacks.md)